mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 The previous example demonstrated *reverse-mode differentiation* (a.k.a. backpropagation) where a desired small change to the output image was converted into a small change to the scene parameters.
-Mitsuba and Enoki can also propagate derivatives in the other direction, i.e., from input parameters to the output image.
+Mitsuba and Dr.Jit can also propagate derivatives in the other direction, i.e., from input parameters to the output image.
 This technique, known as *forward mode differentiation*, is not usable for optimization, as each parameter must be handled using a separate